moccalotto/kaos/_rulebook/main.md

 #### Surge Actions
 When you have taken your main action, you can choose to take one or two surge actions.
-These are essentially the same as normal actions. except that they are strenuous.
+These are essentially the same as normal actions, except that they are strenuous.
 Taking a surge action drains 1d4 of your hit points.
 If you are wearing heavy armor, the strain of taking surge actions may be even higher.